HL7/emedicinal-product-info/input/pagecontent/build-epi1.md

       <p style="font-size:.88em; color:#374151; line-height:1.7; margin-bottom:10px;">Obtain the most recent <strong>regulator-approved</strong> version of the label in Word format (DOCX or DOC).
 This is your source of truth.
 Always use the version that matches the current marketing authorisation.</p>
       <div style="background:#fffbeb; border:1px solid #fde68a; border-left:3px solid #d97706; border-radius:6px; padding:10px 14px; font-size:.82em; color:#78350f; display:flex; gap:10px; align-items:flex-start;">
         <span style="flex-shrink:0;">💡</span>
-        <span><strong>Tip:</strong> If only a PDF exists, convert it to DOCX using a document conversion tool before proceeding.
+        <span><strong>Tip:</strong> If only a PDF exists, some structured authoring tools can convert it to DOCX or directly to ePI.
 Review the output carefully — formatting artefacts from PDF conversion can introduce errors.</span>
       </div>
     </div>
   </div>